eye-division/adventure-places/_adventures/wild-camping-on-dartmoor.md

 permalink:
 adventure_date: 2018-12-27 00:00:00
 description_markdown: >-
-  Dartmoor is a perfect place to escape the Christmas rush and enjoy some quality time together on a winter fastpacking and wild camping adventure.
+  Dartmoor is a perfect place to escape the festivities for a long weekend and enjoy some quality time together on a winter fastpacking and wild camping adventure.
 display_image: true
 main_image_path: /assets/images/dartmoor-december-2018-115-2.JPG
 main_image_caption: